Key Takeaways

 A registered agent can be known as a resident agent.
 Each LLC in the United States needs to pick a registered agent to take any legal documents that the company gets served.

-If you need help with figuring out the difference between an LLC agent vs member, you can post your job on UpCounsel's marketplace.
+If you need help with figuring out is a registered agent a member of an llc, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.”
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.